 - Fold the batter gently and thoroughly.
 Being gentle will keep the air in the batter, which is the only way these pudding cakes will rise.
 Also, make sure the batter is evenly mixed so no clumps of egg whites remain.

-- Bake the ramekins in a bain marie.
+- Bake the cakes in a bain marie.
 Read on to find out what a bain marie is and why it's important for these cakes.

 Other Lemon Desserts You'll Love